-Absolute pathos corresponds with the dimension of instinct, where populations are tossed around by raw material forces.
+Absolute pathos corresponds with the dimension of instinct, where populations are adrift upon raw material forces.
 In the domain of symbolic representation, these forces are valued as power, which means they are both terrible and majestic.
-In the doxological sphere of civility this absolute pathos cannot be presented, and so we get caught in this frustrating alternative between pity and meanness.
+But common civility prohibits this pathos, and so we get caught in this alternative between pity and incivility.

-If we choose to not participate in this false politics, then we must get ourselves abandoned into the turbulence of sovereignty.
+Only by breaking the spell of this civics can we get abandoned in the turbulence of sovereign matter.
 One must discover a margin of exile from which society can be transformed once again.

-When Parisian philosophy was introduced into North American universities in the later 20th century, it was marketed as a form of leftist zealotry spiced up with disco lights and celebrity cults.
-Conservative aspects of the avant garde were obscured in order to create an easily digestible version of political history, where progress was conceived as a continuation of leftist resistance against the Nazis.
+Next I would like to make a little historiographical detour to describe how we got into this situation.
+When Parisian philosophy was introduced into North American universities in the later 20th century, it was marketed as a kind of altruistic leftism to conform with prevailing humanism.
+Conservative aspects of the European avantgarde were obscured to create an easily digestible version of political history, where ongoing progress was conceived as a continuation of leftist resistance against the Nazis.
 A French poodle was sent strutting down the catwalk as an ideal of righteousness and benevolence.
-The conservative or aristocratic side of Parisian philosophy was still there, but its sovereign abjection was neutralized into the masochistic sexuality of whips and leather.
+The conservative or aristocratic sides of Parisian philosophy were still there, but its sovereign abjection was neutralized.

-It is difficult to speak of the dark precursor, because doxologists are always waiting to exclude anything so intensive from the domain of politeness.
+It becomes impossible to speak of dark precursors, because liberal doxologists are always waiting to exclude anything so intensive from the domain of politeness.
 The term “fascist” is used for anything remotely dangerous, which means anything remotely consequential in terms political aesthetics.

-The poet Anne Carson is a more contemporary reference point for this discussion, if we consider how her Homeric interests raise the question of violence and literature.
+The poet Anne Carson provides a reference point for this discussion, especially if we consider how her Homeric tendencies raise problems of violence and literature.
 It has been suggested that she “sublimates” the violence of the Homeric poetry, and I want to consider the interpretation of this word “sublimate”.
-Liberal doxologists want to establish the value of sublimation as a movement that is vertical in a trivial sense, where something old and evil magically becomes something new and good.
-This is a sloppy heuristic that wants to quickly cash in an aesthetics of violence for the coin of a universally exchangeable virtue ethics.
-Instead of this vertical movement, I would emphasize a more horizontal process of awakening, where a subject is coming into existence through the realization that they are already subjugated by some obscure ancient conditions.
-So the poetry does not change the ancient violent forces themselves, and all it changes is our awareness of them.
-A civilized person in this sense is someone who is learning to experiment with how they are disposed of by violence.
-Carson’s poetry awakens us to the reality of this violent disposal.
+Liberal doxologists want to value sublimation as a movement that is vertical in a trivial sense, where something old and evil magically becomes something new and good.
+This heuristic wants to quickly cash in an aesthetics of violence for the coin of a universally exchangeable virtue ethics.
+Instead of this idealistic movement, I suggest a horizontal process of awakening, where a subject is realizing how they are already subjugated by some obscure conditions.
+Her poetry does not change the ancient violent forces themselves, and all it changes is our awareness of them.
+There is an awakening to how we are already disposed of by violence.
 But poetry considered as such an awakening force can easily become indistinguishable from violence itself.
-Here are some violent lines from Carson’s 1996 collection Decreation:
+Consider these lines from Carson’s 1996 collection Decreation: